m0rs3c0d3/m0rs3c0d3/README.md

 # m0rs3c0d3

 Security engineer and full-stack developer.
 Code, security, and the occasional experiment that probably shouldn't exist.
+The owner of this repo has 20 years of experience programming.
+This is the AI research account.

 ---